hennok1/RoboticArm/README.md

 ### 2.4.1 Database Breakdown

-There will be a Firebase Database; a service provided by google.
-When creating an account with Google Firebase, a file with the name of “google-services.json” is downloaded and needs to be imported into the software that is being used to make the application for the project; in this case “Android Studio”.
-This file is in-charge of the backend process of the database.
+There will be a Amazon Database; a service provided by Amazon.
+When creating an account with Amazone Web Server, I need to create a php file for the register activity.
+I also need to create one file for the login activity.
+To connect the app to the database, I created a "init.php" file.
+This file is in charge for establishing connection to the database.
+All of these files are in-charge of the backend process of the database.
 This database will be responsible for holding user account information, for example user credentials for the login/register function.
-This database may contain many tables under the user account as the user will able to create multiple logs with in a day and each log will be stored in its own table.
+This database will also contain many tables under the user account as the user will able to create multiple logs with in a day and each log will be stored in its own table.
 The breakdown of the fields is stated below.

 1.  **User Account**

     1. This table is generated when the user registers

-    2. It holds the users email address as well as the hash password entered
+    2. It holds the users first name, last name, username as well as the password.

-        When registering, if an email address already exists on the database, it will advise the user “User already exists”.
+        When registering, if an username already exists on the database, it will advise the user that “User already exists”.
 When logging in, if the user enters wrong credentials, it will advise the user “Wrong Credentials”

 2.  **Logs**